MayOneUS/mayday-2.0-backend/README.md

 The app is a standard Rails app right now, so getting started should be straightforward for those with Rails experience.

+### Environment variables

+After you clone the repository, copy the `.env.example` file to `.env`, and supply real values for any environment variables you will need for your development work.
+Another MAYDAY Tech Team member can help you with this.

 ### Docker

 If you want to use [Docker](https://www.docker.com/) for local development, this repo comes with a `Dockerfile` and a [Docker Compose](https://docs.docker.com/compose/) configuration file (`docker-compose.yml`).